onlabsorg/olojs/README.md

 # olojs

-`olojs` is a content management system based on a distributed network of interdependent documents called `olo-documents` or `olo-docs`.
+`olojs` is a content management system based on a distributed network of interdependent documents.
+Each document holds both narrative content and data and can import and use the narrative content and the data held by other documents.

-An olo-document contains both narrative content and data.
-The document source is a template with [swan] inline expressions that can be evaluated and rendered;

-- once the document is evaluated, it returns the swan namespace, which is an object containing all the variables defined by the inline expressions;
-- once the document is rendered, it returns the text obtained by replacing the inline expressions with their result values
+A document contains inline [swan] expression that get evaluated upon document rendering and replaced by their result value.
+All the names defined by the swan expressions are contained in the document namespace after rendering.

 The following example of olo-document may clarify the concept: